akshayratimani/2018_12_SLK_BOOTCAMP/Assignments/README.md

 Run the above class as a Java Application and test each of the operations.
 #### Note: DO NOT EDIT THE ABOVE CODE

+---

+### Assignment 23

+Create a class `com.slk.assignment22.dao.impl.ContactsDaoCsvImpl` that implements the interface `com.slk.assignment22.dao.ContactsDao`, such that the data is now stored in a CSV file.

+*Note: Avoid unnecessary read/write operations on the file*

+Hint:
+* You may write some private helper methods for read/write operations and call them at appropriate locations of the overridden functions.

+### Assignment 24

+Create a class `com.slk.assignment22.dao.impl.ContactsDaoBinaryImpl` that implements the interface `com.slk.assignment22.dao.ContactsDao`, such that the data is now stored in a binary file.

+Make the class `com.slk.assignment22.entity.Contact` a serializable class.

+*Note: Avoid unnecessary read/write operations on the file*

+Hint:
+* You may write some private helper methods for read/write operations and call them at appropriate locations of the overridden functions.